NikCharlebois/MicrosoftGraphDataConnectLab/ARM Templates/readme.md

 ## Parameters

 * **App Id:**
-  The Application ID of an Azure Active Directory Application Registration which has been granted the **Application.Read.All** permission.
+  The Application ID of an Azure Active Directory Application Registration.
+This application doesn't require any API permissions.
+The solution simply grants its Service Principal access to the location where the exported file will be stored.

 * **App Secret:**
   A secret for the Azure Active Directory's Application Registration.